 tHERAPY has introduced the sustainability issue there where nobody was talking about it.
 We are already a recognizable player in the alternative and club wear fashion world, by bringing sustainable fashion together with styles that don't follow the trends but that are bold and very visual.

 Our aesthetic fluctuates maintaining aspects that are at the core of our work.
 It reflects our intention to push down the walls that contains and opress us.
 It is as a mixture of underground urban-alternative subcultures and unconvetional lifestyles like BDSM.
 Human creativity is strongly sexually-driven.
 It is driven by our fantasies, our desires, our fears, our love and our anger.
 We feel this lifestyles are anamazing starting point for experimentation.

 Our ethic is guided by our intersectional vision.
 It mixes sustainability and circularity with issues such as inclusivity, body positivity and gender redefinition, criticizing what mainstream media and advertising impose to us as desirable or even "normal".
 We support a more human, diverse and open source fashion.
 We are against dehumanization, exploitation, objectivization and commodification of the humans who make and wear fashion and against the careless exploitation of the planet and its resources.

 tHERAPY do not only question the way we (mass) produce and (mass) consume, but also heteronormativity, patriarchy, binarism and the exploitation, commodification and objectivization of the human body.

-It also questions the currently dominating economical order where we are educated to compete with one another and aim to eternal linear growth no matter how devastating this is for the earth, its ressources and all forms of life.
+We also question the currently dominating economical order where we are educated to compete with one another and aim to eternal linear growth no matter how devastating this is for the earth, its ressources and all forms of life.
 We propose a less egoic, less toxic, more ethic and more human (fashion) system with collaboration, cooperation and circularity as its base, in balance with the planet and the people.

 Who we are

 Mariángeles studied Communication Sciences finishing her studies in 2004, in Cordoba, Argentina.
 She moved to Germany that same year.
 Has worked as freelance writer for magazines and blogs.

-She runs a personal blog since 2003, called slave2words.
+She writes a personal blog since 2003, called slave2words.